longgeY/TreeHomepage-main-v3.0/README.md

 This is a **Tree Information Web Application** built using **HTML, CSS, JavaScript, and XML**.
 It dynamically loads tree data, displays images, and allows users to search for tree names.

+## 🛠️ Tech Stack
+HTML, JavaScript, XML, CSS, PHP

 ## 📂 Project Structure

-## 🛠️ Tech Stack
-HTML, JavaScript, XML, CSS

 ### 🖥️ Frontend (Client-Side)
 | File | Description |